-Only a fraction of people get professional treatment for their condition.
-Among those individuals who do try to quit, relapse rates range from 40% to 60%, according to the National Institute on Drug Abuse.
+Only a fraction of people gets professional treatment for their condition.
+According to the National Institute on Drug Abuse, relapse rates range from 40% to 60% among those who do try to quit.
 Generally, relapse rates depend on a variety of factors, including the quality of treatment received.
-However, the severity of withdrawal symptoms pose a significant barrier to successful recovery from opiate addiction.
+However, the severity of withdrawal symptoms poses a significant barrier to successful recovery from opiate addiction.

 Opiate Relapse is a Major Problem Facing Addicted Individuals

-Going through withdrawal from opiate addiction is tough.
-Many people who try to quit give up because of the exhausting withdrawal symptoms, particularly those who try to quit without the appropriate professional support.
+Going through withdrawal from opiate addiction is severe.
+Many people who try to quit give up because of the exhausting withdrawal symptoms, particularly those who try to stop without the appropriate professional support.
 For example, when users attempt a cold turkey opiate detox.

-This sort of at home drug detox is not only uncomfortable, but dangerous.
-For those who have a longer addiction history or a higher level of opioid use, withdrawal symptoms may be more intense.
+This sort of at-home drug detox is not only uncomfortable but dangerous.
+For those who have a more extended addiction history or a higher opioid use, withdrawal symptoms may be more intense.
 The withdrawal process can even be dangerous for those with certain medical conditions.
 Getting treatment in the right professional facility can ensure that you will receive the medical support needed to manage these difficulties.

 There is no disguising the fact that opiate abuse recovery is challenging.
-Many people who relapse cite unpleasant withdrawal symptoms and intense cravings as the reason they went back to opioid use.
+Many people who relapse cite unpleasant withdrawal symptoms and intense cravings because they went back to opioid use.
 However, getting the appropriate assistance during the detox treatment process can ease the withdrawal symptoms and make opiate detox safer and less unpleasant.